Indigenous peoples of California: Russian contacts (1812–1841)

-In the early 19th century, were usually associated with the activity of the Russian-American Company.
-A Russian explorer, Baron Ferdinand von Wrangell, visited California in 1818, 1833, and 1835.
+In the early 19th century, Russian exploration of California and contacts with indigenous people were usually associated with the activity of the Russian-American Company.
+The Russian explorer Baron Ferdinand von Wrangell, visited California in 1818, 1833, and 1835.
 Looking for a potential site for a new outpost of the company in California in place of Fort Ross, Wrangell's expedition encountered the native people north of San Francisco Bay.
 He noted that local women, who were used to physical labor, seemed to be of stronger constitution than men, whose main activity was hunting.
 He summarized his impressions of the California Indians as a people with a natural propensity for independence, inventive spirit, and a unique sense of the beautiful.

-Another notable Russian expedition to California was the 13 months long visit of the scientist Ilya Voznesensky in 1840–1841.
+Another notable Russian expedition to California was the 13-month-long visit of the scientist Ilya Voznesensky in 1840–1841.
 Voznesensky's goal was to gather some ethnographic, biological, and geological materials for the collection of the Imperial Academy of Sciences.
 He described the locals that he met on his trip to Cape Mendocino as "the untamed Indian tribes of New Albion, who roam like animals and, protected by impenetrable vegetation, keep from being enslaved by the Spanish".